sf-wdi-24/modules/how-tos/javascript/heroku-node-mongo.md

 3. If you haven't already, install the <a href="https://toolbelt.heroku.com" target="_blank">Heroku toolbelt</a>.

+## Create Your Heroku App

-4. Add a new remote to your project repository that points to Heroku's servers. **Your project must be a git repo to continue.**
+1. Add a new remote to your project repository that points to Heroku's servers. **Your project must be a git repo to continue.**

   In the Terminal, from your project's root directory, run: